 - Whole-grain cereal with banana chunks

-Pick fruits or whole grains so your body can turn them into glycogen and keep you energized during exercise [2].
+According to NIH, you should pick fruits or whole grains so your body can turn them into glycogen and keep you energized during exercise [2].

-If I combine a carbohydrate source with complete proteins or healthy fat sources, like oily fish, I keep it to a minimum because protein and fat require more time to absorb [3].
+If I combine a carbohydrate source with complete proteins or healthy fat sources, like oily fish, I keep it to a minimum because protein and fat require more time to absorb.

 I always ensure to take sips of water or recovery drinks between my sets to stay hydrated.